 Some of these physical side effects can also be reduced through frequent acid use—although this doesn’t mean you should take acid all the time as a solution (if LSD’s physical sensations bother you).
 The dilation of pupils, for instance, decreases 57 percent between the first and second day of doses, researchers say.
 That physical response can be restored by upping the dosage—but even then, if you hypothetically took that higher dose a few days in a row, it would also cease to have an effect on the pupils, and so on.
 (Researchers say there are not enough studies at this time to conclude if all of the other physical side effects will also disappear over time).

-The human body begins developing a tolerance to LSD within 24 hours of taking a dose.
+How often can you take acid?
+It’s important to know that the human body begins developing a tolerance to LSD within 24 hours of taking a dose.
 That means if you drop acid two days in a row, you will need to increase the dosage to get the same effect.
 Some people can develop a tolerance to LSD as early as three hours after taking a dose, so even reupping a trip on the same day can be difficult given the human body’s quick resistance to acid.
 Although, keep in mind that for most people, if you take another hit a few hours into your trip, you will likely have a more intense experience (so be careful when considering to do so).

 Without increasing your intake, a dose that makes you vividly hallucinate one day probably won’t be half as trippy the next.
 That’s because the psychedelic effects of acid are reduced by 47 percent when the same dose is taken two days in a row, according to a 1956 study involving human participants.
 By day four of that study, the repeated dosage didn’t have any hallucinogenic effect at all for most participants.
 But researchers didn’t stop there.
 They continued giving the same dose to participants for another 10 straight days to see if the drug’s psychedelic effects would rebound over time, but none of the respondents reported a resurgence of hallucinations.